wp-plugins/my-calendar/readme.txt

    My Calendar -> Settings
    My Calendar -> Style Editor
    My Calendar -> Behavior Editor

 4. Edit or create a page on your blog which includes the shortcode [my_calendar] and visit the page you have edited or created.
 You should see your calendar.
 Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 1.8.0 =

+* Added event region as a location field
+* Added time selector and altered calendar range selector.
+* Added visual editor for event description textarea.
+* Added templating tag to add a link to the single event view.
+* Added option to not display weekends in grid format.
+* Added unique ID for each event in calendar.
+* Added default sort order option for admin events list.
+* Added admin events list to screen while editing or copying event.
+* Added shortcode generator for Page and Post editor.
+* Added spam protection: New events are now checked through Akismet if installed and configured.
+* Added category selection shortcode.
+* Added mini calendar widget.
+* Added external link class.
+* Added list/grid view toggle.
+* Added mobile detection so mobile devices receive list format without JavaScript for easier reading.
+* Added Upcoming Events widget sort order option.
+* Added Option to link widget title to main calendar page.
+* Change: Minor reorganization of settings page.
+* Change: Altered time input to use non-military format time, added JavaScript time input.
+* Change: Moved My Calendar menu items into the content menu.
+* Change: When calendar is limited by categories, only the displayed categories are listed in the category key.
+* Change: If widget title is left blank, widget will have no title.
+* Change: Moved translation files into a subdirectory (/lang/)
+* Bug fix: hcal dates
+* Bug fix: problem where restoring styles referenced out of date styles
+* Bug fix: error in primary stylesheet
+* Bug fix: issue with month-by-day recurring events when recurrance set at 0
+* Bug fix: issue with end dates when recurrance set at 0
+* Bug fix: DB installed to match WPDB chararacter set and collation.
+* Bug fix: turn-of-year page navigation in week view.
+* Bug fix: entries not remembered in error condition post
+* Updated German Translation to version 1.7.0 (Christopher Schauer)
+* Updated German Translation to version 1.7.8 (Uwe Jonas)
+* Note: during this update cycle, I received two German translations, and am using the most up to date version.
+* Added Swedish Translation to version 1.7.8

 = 1.7.8 =